spalathingal/serif-health-takehome/README.md

 ## Inputs
 The input to this takehome are two JSON format hospital price files from different healthcare systems.
-A typical 'price' entity in these files consists of a procedure name, procedure code, procedure code type, gross charge (what is billed to the payer), and reimbursement rate (what is actually paid under the contracted rate).
+A typical 'price' entity in these files consists of a procedure name, procedure code, procedure code type, gross charge (what is billed to the payer), and reimbursement rate (the mean rate actually paid out under the established contract).

 [Centinela Hospital](https://www.centinelamed.com/261150758_CentinelaHospitalMedicalCenter_standardcharges.json)

 [Advent Health Shawnee Mission Hospital](https://www.adventhealth.com/sites/default/files/CDM/2022/480637331_AdventHealthShawneeMission_standardcharges.json)

-The code you should write is a script/class/function that can read in these two files (it's ok to copy them locally / assume on local disk if easier to work with), extract the price entities contained within, and convert the data into the requested output format below.
+You should write code that can read in these two files (it's ok to copy them locally / assume on local disk if easier to work with), extract the price entities contained within, and convert the data into the requested output format below.

 ## Outputs
 Your output should be one CSV file per input file (two CSV files total) with the following header columns:
 `Procedure Code, Procedure Code Type, Procedure Name, Gross Charge, Insurance Payer Name, Insurance Rate`

-You should extract as many 'price' rows as you can without duplicating entries and without copying over empty or dirty data fields (denoted by N/A, empty strings, dashes, or missing keys).
+You should extract as many of these 'price' rows as you can *without duplicating entries* and *without copying over empty or dirty data fields* (denoted by N/A, empty strings, dashes, or missing keys).

 For simplicity's sake we are ignoring complicating factors like modifiers, patient tiers, facility types and other details that might be in the file.
-Happy to discuss these in a followup call if interested, but those should stay out of your output for now.
+Happy to discuss these in a followup call if you're curious, but those should stay out of your output for now.

 ### Deliverable